 Ben Kench: “Be an active host, even when you’re not the official host.
 Stand near the entrance, say hello to people when they walk in, point them in the direction of the coffee bar or the cloakroom or toilets.
-This sort of ‘marshalling’ establishes you as a nice helpful person, and sets you up as one of the ‘faces’ in the room.
+This sort of ‘marshalling’ establishes you like a friendly, helpful person and sets you up as one of the ‘faces’ in the room.
 This means people will gravitate back you later on, as if they already know you.”

 BK: “Tell yourself this truth: my best friend was once a stranger.
-If you make an approach as a friend they’re more likely to become a friend.
-So by spotting the name on their badge, I can say ‘Hi Glenn, how you doing?” like I already know you, and it puts the other person at ease.
-Most people do like talking, they just find it hard getting started.”
+If you approach a friend, they’re more likely to become a friend.
+So by spotting the name on their badge, I can say ‘Hi Glenn, how are you doing?” like I already know you, and it puts the other person at ease.
+Most people do like talking; they find it hard getting started.”

 BK: “If you’re stood near the coffee, or in a canapé hotspot, then you can catch someone’s eye and say something casual like, ‘really need the caffeine today, it’s so hectic in here’ or ‘these canapés are great.
-I would shake your hand but my fingers are all sticky’ - anything that’s a bit quirky would be good start.
-Provided your hands aren’t too sticky, offer a handshake with a sunny hello, good eye contact and introduce yourself by your first name…sounds basic, but it’s easy to get wrong.
+I would shake your hand, but my fingers are all sticky’ - anything that’s a bit quirky would be a good start.
+Provided your hands aren’t too sticky, offer a handshake with a sunny hello, good eye contact and introduce yourself by your first name – sounds basic, but it’s easy to get wrong.

 Forget putting pressure on yourself to tout your wares.
 The best thing you can do is be interesting and interested.

 BK: “An unusual, informative business card is a powerful ally.
 So many people’s cards are an abject disaster, having a good one will get you remembered.
-Think about it: someone goes home with a pocketful of cards, and when they shuffle through them, if yours is a bit different their mind will race back to the conversation they enjoyed with you.
-I’d definitely recommend putting a picture of you on there, especially for freelancers, when it’s yourself that you’re selling.
-Any way you card can make your card stand out - perhaps a joke or a cartoon or even a quiz - is well worth the extra creative and financial investment…a quirky business card will also keep the conversation moving through those early tentative moments, and might even make the moment that properly melts the ice.
+Think about it: someone goes home with a pocketful of cards, and when they shuffle through them, if yours is a bit different, their mind will race back to the conversation they enjoyed with you.
+I’d recommend putting a picture of you on there, especially for freelancers, when it’s yourself that you’re selling.
+Any way you can, make your card stand out - perhaps a joke or a cartoon or even a quiz - is well worth the extra creative and financial investment.
+A quirky business card will also keep the conversation moving through those early tentative moments, and might even make the moment that properly melts the ice.